-Table 2-2.
-Initial Cadre of Industrial and Agricultural SitesSelected for Retention Study by Program Year
+Table 2-1.
+Numbers of Commercial SitesSelected for Retention Study for Program Years 1993 and 1994r

 2.1.2 Procedures for Selecting Sites from 1996 and 1997 Program Years

 Many of the measures installed under the program in 1996 and 1997 were the same type of measures as were installed under the program in 1993 and 1994.
 SCE successfully sought a waiver from the Protocol requirement by arguing that better information could be obtained by tracking the 1993 and 1994 measures for a longer time.
 In addition, sites were added to the study to gather retention data on measures that were installed under the program in 1996 and 1997 but not in 1993 and 1994.